ItsMeAra/Common-CSS-Class-Names/README.md

 ## Objects
 Object classes are prefixed with `o-`
+Ideally, these are sets of CSS you find yourself re-using accross multiple components.
+Instead of writing them over and over, we extract them as an object and re-use the class.
 ```
 .o-flexEmbed
   .o-flexEmbed-ratio
-  .o-flexEmbed-ratio--3by1
-  .o-flexEmbed-ratio--2by1
-  .o-flexEmbed-ratio--16by9
-  .o-flexEmbed-ratio--4by3
+  .o-flexEmbed-ratio--3x1
+  .o-flexEmbed-ratio--2x1
+  .o-flexEmbed-ratio--16x9
+  .o-flexEmbed-ratio--4x3
   .o-flexEmbed-content

 .o-nav